-2. Color Styrofoam balls and apply crafts glitter dust.

-3. Wrap the last layer of the round based with black color plastic bag and then put on the garland.
+3. Wrap the last layer of the round base with a black color plastic bag and then put on the garland.

 4. Randomly stick props and Styrofoam balls onto the wreath.

 5. Wrap hanger hook with black electrical tape and it’s ready to hang on your front door.

 Honestly, my finished craft looks a bit different from the video one.
-I personally love to have black color pair with orange color when come to this holiday decoration.
+I personally love to have a black color pair with orange color when coming to this holiday decoration.

 Thus, I only applied orange fine glitter to the Styrofoam balls.
 And I also choose props that will glow in the dark and skip the step of applying glitter on the props.

 If you are too busy with your work and have no free time for the craft project, why not grab one from those Halloween wreaths for front door to bring holiday excitement during October?

-[As it reads]